camunda/camunda-docs-static/get-started/content/javaee6/model.md

     name: "Model a Process"
     parent: "get-started-java-ee"
     identifier: "get-started-java-ee-model"
-    pre: "Learn the basics of handling the Camunda Modeler for Eclipse and learn how to model and configure a fully executable process."
+    pre: "Learn the basics of handling the Camunda Modeler and learn how to model and configure a fully executable process."

 ---